 A decree nisi is a document that says that the court doesn’t see any reason why you can’t divorce.

 If your husband or wife doesn’t agree to the divorce, you can still apply for a decree nisi.
-However, you’ll have to go to a hearing at the court to discuss the case, where a judge will decide whether to grant you a decree nisi.
+However, you’ll have to go to a court hearing to discuss the case, where a judge will decide whether to grant you a decree nisi.

 Fill in application form

 If your husband or wife is defending the case, fill in section B of the form, saying you want a ‘case management hearing’ before the judge - there’s a £50 fee.

 You must also fill in a statement confirming that what you said in your divorce petition is true.

-There are 5 statement forms - use the one that covers the grounds you’ve given for your divorce:
+There are 5 statement forms - use the one that covers the reason you’ve given for your divorce:

 - adultery statement

 - 5 years’ separation statement

 Attach a copy of your husband or wife’s response to the divorce petition.